 The legislation has many provisions, and you can find someone who objects to each and every one of them, but the gist of the argument against Obamacare seems to be that we, the taxpayers, cannot afford to provide health care coverage for those who cannot afford to pay for it themselves.
 Subsidizing coverage for people who cannot pay their own premiums, the thinking goes, will place an enormous and unfair tax burden on those who work hard to pay their taxes and their own insurance premiums.
 Moreover, since insurers will not be able to turn away high-risk customers, everyone’s premiums will go up to compensate.

 What’s that you say?
 That if insurance companies were forced to provide more coverage for lower premiums they might get out of the health insurance business?
 Gee, wouldn’t that be a pity.
-They should be allowed to continue to charge extortionate premiums for useless coverage because that is the American way.
-Uh-huh.
+So, they should be allowed to continue to charge extortionate premiums for useless coverage because that is the American way?

 Moving on to the complaint about the cost to taxpayers to cover the uninsured.
 One obvious point is that the taxpayer already pays when the uninsured use emergency services and/or are unable to pay health care bills.
 Those charges are passed on to others.
 Another obvious point is that we have a patchwork of taxpayer-subsidized health insurance that covers certain segments of the population, such as the very poor and those over 65.
 Extending this coverage to other segments of the population would actually be more efficient than the current system.
 As mentioned above about countries with single-payer universal health care, the government can tell providers what it is willing to pay for services and they can like it or lump it.
 Costs can be kept down based upon what the government is willing to pay.
 I realize there is a counter-argument that providers could stop accepting patients if their profits are limited in this way, but that is an unfounded fear.
 If it started happening, it could also be addressed with legislation.
 This may come as a shock to some Americans, but some countries do not allow the private practice of medicine.
 You accept government rates of payment or you don’t practice.
 It’s not the American way, I know, but neither is it likely that providers will stop taking public patients.